statsig-io/docs/docs/custom_proxy.md

 ### Prerequisites

 - Write access to your DNS settings.
-- Write access on your AWS CloudFront console.
+- Write access on your AWS CloudFront and Lambda console.
 - Access to a SSL certificate for your custom domain.

 ### Setup